PKief/angular-cli-electron/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

-## Packaging

-Run `npm run package:all` to package the Electron app into executables that can be easily shipped for all platforms.
-Otherwise you can run e.g. `npm run package:win` to create executables only for Windows, same with `npm run package:linux` for Linux and `npm run package:mac` for Mac.

 ## Running unit tests